vita-tak/eu-ai-act-rag/README.md

 ### RAG pipeline

-**Phase 1 - Indexing (runs once)**
+**Phase 1 - Indexing (runs once, locally)**
-The EU AI Act is loaded, split into chunks on article boundaries, embedded into vectors using OpenAI embeddings, and stored in a Chroma vector database.
+The EU AI Act PDF is parsed by Docling, which preserves the document's semantic structure and exports it as Markdown.
+The Markdown is split into chunks on heading boundaries, embedded into vectors using OpenAI embeddings, and stored in a Chroma vector database.
+The finished database is committed and deployed as a static file — Docling is a local build-time tool and is never installed in production.

 **Phase 2 - Query (runs per question)**
-The question is embedded using the same model, a similarity search finds the most relevant article chunks, and Claude generates a grounded answer with explicit article references.
+The question is embedded using the same model, a similarity search finds the most relevant article chunks, a re-ranker sorts them by relevance, and Claude generates a grounded answer with explicit article references.

 ```
-Document -> Chunking -> Embeddings -> Chroma
+PDF -> Docling -> Markdown -> Chunking -> Embeddings -> Chroma
-Question -> Embeddings -> Similarity search -> Claude -> Answer + sources
+Question -> Embeddings -> Similarity search -> Re-ranking -> Claude -> Answer + sources
 ```

 ### Compliance agent (ReAct loop)